dselivanov/rsparse/README.md

 1. [Follow the proximally-regularized leader](http://www.jmlr.org/proceedings/papers/v15/mcmahan11b/mcmahan11b.pdf) which llows to solve **very large linear/logistic regression** problems with elastic-net penalty.
 Solver use with stochastic gradient descend with adaptive learning rates (so can be used for online learning - not necessary to load all data to RAM).
 See [Ad Click Prediction: a View from the Trenches](https://www.eecs.tufts.edu/~dsculley/papers/ad-click-prediction.pdf) for more examples.
     - Only logistic regerssion implemented at the moment
-    - Core input format for matrix is CSR - `Matrix::RsparseMatrix`.
-Hoewer common R `Matrix::CpasrseMatrix` ( aka `dgCMatrix`) will be converted automatically
+    - Native format for matrices is CSR - `Matrix::RsparseMatrix`.
+However common R `Matrix::CpasrseMatrix` (`dgCMatrix`) will be converted automatically.
+1. [Factorization Machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) supervised learning algorithm which learns second order polynomial interactions in a factorized way.
+We provide highly optimized SIMD accelerated implementation.

 ### Matrix Factorizations